coldstone/agent-playground/README.md

 5. Test tools manually before assigning to agents

 ### 4. Start Debugging
-1. Select an agent from the dropdown
+1. Select an agent from the welcome page
 2. Start a conversation to test agent behavior
 3. Watch tool calls execute in real-time
 4. Monitor token usage and API costs